Falmarri/groupy/groupy/doc/_sources/api.txt

     Returns the user object if that user is a member of this group.
     This URI is functionally equivalent to :http:get:`/users/{username}` Therefore this is valid :http:get:`/groups/{groupname}/{username}/groups`

+.. http:post:: /cypher

+    Allows full cypher access into the underlying data.
+Please don't use this yet as it has full read/write access to the entire database

+.. http:post:: /dbinit

+    Initializes the database.
+THIS IS DESTRUCTIVE.
+It will clear ALL data in the current database and recreate it from ldap data